Alamut Castle: Ismaili version of the Alamut history

-What little we know about the Imamate at Alamut is narrated to us by one of the greatest detractors of the Ismailis, Juwayni.
-A Sunni Muslim scholar, Juwayni was serving Mongol patrons.
-While he then could not openly celebrate the Mongol victories over other Muslim rulers, the Mongol victory over the Nizari Ismailis, who Juwayni considered heretics and “as vile as dogs” became the focus of his work about Mongol invasions.
+What little we know about the Imamate at Alamut is narrated to us by one of the greatest detractors of the Ismailis, Juvayni.
+A Sunni Muslim scholar, Juvayni was serving Mongol patrons.
+While he then could not openly celebrate the Mongol victories over other Muslim rulers, the Mongol victory over the Nizari Ismailis, who Juvayni considered heretics and “as vile as dogs” became the focus of his work about Mongol invasions.